 We also watch a video touring Costa Rica, which offers a very high level of detail, helping us decern how well the contrast ratio performs when the image is in motion.
 We pause and zoom in at the same two spots to view a highly textured from and to investigate the level of detail lost, or not lost, in the dark shadows of the lush forest.

-We watched a multitude of different movies, movie trailers, and tV shows, but the centerpiece of our movie testing was the Martian.
+We watched a multitude of different movies, movie trailers, and television shows, but the centerpiece of our movie testing was The Martian.
 This film provides a unique challenge for projectors.
-It is difficult to let that red hue of the martian landscape come through, and then quickly transition to the stark white interiors of space ships, capsules, and stations without making all the actors' skin tones look overly red and sunburned.
+It is difficult to let that red hue of the martian landscape come through and then quickly transition to the stark white interiors of space ships, capsules, and stations without making all the actors' skin tones look overly red and sunburned.
 We evaluated movies and photos for color accuracy and skin tone accuracy.
 For all Color Accuracy tests, we cycled through the preset color modes of each model to see which looked best in each situation.
 We based our scores on the best images we could get via these presets.
 We know it is probably possible to make these images better by tinkering away with the brightness and contrast of individual colors, but that is time-consuming and shouldn't be necessary to get a good image.
 Accordingly, our testing focused on the much more user-friendly presets.

 Ease of Use

 Over the course of our testing, we were constantly setting up and breaking down each projector over and over and over.
 This entailed adjusting the front legs, dialing in the focus and zoom, using the keystone correction to get a square image, and using the remotes to scroll through menus, adjust the volume, and switch the color modes.
 We kept careful notes of how simple or frustrating each one of these tasks was for each model and turned those notes into ease of use scores.